tmatta/lsasim/README.md

 * For item_gen and book_gen
   - Enable users to input data frame with a b c d1 ... dk parameters
-  - Specify specific number of items for each item type

 * Create a booklet difficulty function